-- Strategy 1: Increase awareness of Lifespan Respite through existing respite services and resources for caregivers. - Strategy 2: Explore opportunities through the OAA core programs and work to expand and strengthen the respite care workforce. - Strategy 3: Explore opportunities through the OAA core programs and work to provide education and training on caregiving and respite care for all ages, particularly in rural and underserved areas. - Strategy 4: Expand the utilization of the voucher program through the OAA core programs to provide respite to more family caregivers across the lifespan.
+- Strategy 1: Increase awareness of the existing respite services and resources for caregivers. - Strategy 2: Explore opportunities and work to expand and strengthen the respite care workforce. - Strategy 3: Explore opportunities and work to provide education and training on caregiving and respite care for all ages, particularly in rural and underserved areas. - Strategy 4: Expand the utilization of the voucher program to provide respite to more family caregivers across the lifespan.